 If you think Wii Fit is too physically taxing, then you’ll be glad to hear that Atari has developed a simpler version.

 The European Commission (EC) will not treat Becta’s interoperability grumbles about Microsoft as a formal complaint.
+However, the Commission has confirmed it will “indirectly” look at evidence submitted by the agency as part of its ongoing investigation into anti-trust allegations against the software giant.

 MSI engineers have found stimulation in the briny depths for its latest graphics card innovation: a cooling fan with vanes modeled on seaweed.